Hungry Like the Wolf: Critical reception

+Upon its release in May 1982 it received a poor reception in Smash Hits magazine. "[T]his seems curiously lifeless even by their own standards", reviewer Dave Rimmer wrote, "The wolf of the title appears to be a character who hunts women.
+Charming."

-Rob Mitchum of Pitchfork Media in a 2003 review of the Singles Box Set 1981–1985, said that "singles don't come much stronger than 'Hungry Like the Wolf'," praising its "bubbly keys around a slashing guitar riff," adding that the song "show[s] off how Duran Duran was a band, not just a synthesizer."
-Jon Pareles from The New York Times, said the song "put an oblique, sometimes apocalyptic spin on pop romance in the verses but kept the choruses clear and catchy, never disguising their pop intentions," adding that the "posing was always a little preposterous, but no less enjoyable for that."
+Retrospectively, it has been praised as one of Duran Duran's best songs.
+In a 2003 review of the Singles Box Set 1981–1985, Rob Mitchum of Pitchfork Media said that "singles don't come much stronger than 'Hungry Like the Wolf'", praising its "bubbly keys around a slashing guitar riff", adding that the song "show[s] off how Duran Duran was a band, not just a synthesizer".
+Jon Pareles from The New York Times said the song "put an oblique, sometimes apocalyptic spin on pop romance in the verses but kept the choruses clear and catchy, never disguising their pop intentions", adding that the "posing was always a little preposterous, but no less enjoyable for that."